awslabs/stickler/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ayushi1208
+title: '<provide a short title on the bug>'
+branch: 'main'

 ---
 Please do not include any private data in your issue.
 Make sure to provide fake names, email addresses, physical addresses, SSN's, DOB's, or other privacy senstiive fields.

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.<br>

+Include:
+- what the error is
+- any fixes tried
+- where the error may be stemming from (file, line number)

+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **To Reproduce**
 Steps to reproduce the behavior: